finbourne/lusid-sdk-java-preview/sdk/docs/EntitiesApi.md

 EntitiesApi apiInstance = new EntitiesApi();
 String scope = "scope_example"; // String | The scope
-OffsetDateTime effectiveAt = new OffsetDateTime(); // OffsetDateTime | The effective date of the origin.
+String effectiveAt = "effectiveAt_example"; // String | The effective date of the origin.
 OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The as-at date of the origin. try {
     ResourceListOfChange result = apiInstance.getPortfolioChanges(scope, effectiveAt, asAt);